DFSupply/DFS_xTupleBuildTools/README.md

 # DFS_xTupleBuildTools
 Compiles xTuple 6.x for multiple platforms

-Tested and built for RHEL 8.x
+Tested and built for RHEL 8.x, RHEL 9.x, and Windows Server 2022

 ## You must have git setup already with SSH key (as this uses private REPOs)